Create a Complex Reactor Script

 examples

-repository on GitHub for a full copy of this complex Reactor script.
+repository on GitHub for a full copy of this Reactor script.

-As the size and complexity of a Reactor script increases, it can become difficult to debug if you don’t get it right first time.
-In the next section we will look at some strategies that can help in debugging and testing efforts.
+As the size and complexity of a Reactor script increases, it can become difficult to debug.
+The next section covers strategies that can help in debugging and testing efforts.